ddrillini/uiuc-wendy/hardware/SM5-setup.md

 * Set the script `boot.sh` TODO PUT to launch on login.
 * In `Preferences.ini`:
 	* `SoundDevice=hw:` followed by the device number you found earlier from `alsamixer`.
 This helps prevent microstuttering.
 	* `QuirksMode=1`.
 This enables compatibility with some OpenITG/SM3.95-compatible files.
+You might need to rebuild the cache for changes to take effect.
 * Configure Stepmania to your heart's content.

 Other useful scripts (particularly for dedicabs) are located TODO.